 The overnight stay at the Auberge du Sud was uneventful.
-Went for breakfast around 9:00 to notice that I was one of the last.
-Hamid told me to start it slow cause we just had some visits to the Nomad villages planned.
+When I had breakfast at around 9:00 I noticed that I was one of the last.
+Hamid told me to start it slow because we just had some visits to the Nomad villages planned.
 The highlight of this day was to spend a night in the desert which would start in Merzouga.

 We also bought some bread hot out of a nomad oven.
 They are shared by different families and spaced in between settlements.

 After that off to a village where I endured a Sudanese band and then either had to tip or buy the CD.
 Bought the CD, still have not decided who will receive it for Christmas…